Do You Need A Starter Culture To Make Cultured Veggies?

 - Ideal for children with Autism and ADD

-- Curbs cravings for bread, sweets, and dairy
+- Curb cravings for bread, sweets, and dairy

 - Great food poisoning remedy

 - Resist viruses and infections

-Here are the options and methods used to make cultured veggies.
+Here are the options and methods you can use to make cultured veggies

 This is a great resource when you don't have a starter culture, but there are a few things that I want to mention.
 First of all, if you make milk kefir a lot you will always have access to kefir whey, which is handy.
 You should always use fresh whey within a few days of making your kefir.
 Kefir whey that sits a long time, even in your fridge, loses a lot of its probiotics because it is separated from the milk which is its food source.
 When culturing with kefir whey, it is best to culture in small batches and eat it quickly because it can get a strong taste that I don't like over time.
 There are a lot of kefir strains of bacteria that will ferment your veggies in different ways, so your veggies will taste different and you will get different bacteria benefits than you would with the bacteria in powdered veggie starter cultures.